 Company Why Credence

-We built Credence because the category needed a foundation where financial records, documents, workflows, reporting, and AI all operate from the same governed truth.
+We built Credence because the category needed a platform where financial records, documents, workflows, reporting, and AI all operate from the same governed truth - instead of being reconciled against each other every period.

 The core idea